caporaso-lab/genome-sampler/docs/methods.md

 qiime tools import --input-path focal-seqs.fasta --output-path focal-seqs.qza --input-format GISAIDDNAFASTAFormat --type FeatureData[Sequence]
 ```

-Next, you can apply a quality filter to the sequence data.
-This is an optional step, but highly recommended.
-You can use this to remove sequences based on their length, and based on the proportion of ambiguous (e.g., `N`) nucleotide characters that they contain.
+Next, we'll apply a quality filter to the sequence data.
+Technically this is an optional step for both the context and focal sequences, but in practice if you obtain your context sequences from a public repository you should consider the context sequence filtering to be essential.
+You can use this to remove sequences based on their length (if they're too short or too long), and based on the proportion of ambiguous (e.g., `N`) nucleotide characters that they contain.
 Here we'll apply this both to the context sequences and the focal sequences.
 We'll remove sequences with a proportion of 1% or more ambiguous characters.

 ```
 qiime genome-sampler filter-seqs --i-sequences context-seqs.qza --p-max-proportion-ambiguous 0.01 --o-filtered-sequences filtered-context-seqs.qza